 When you first learn you have Crohn's disease, you'll have questions about how it will affect your lifestyle.
-Learn all you can about the disease and how to manage it, so you can keep doing the things you love.
+Learn all you can about how to manage it, so you can keep doing the things you love.

 Find a Doctor and Treatment Center

-First, you need a doctor who specializes in treating the digestive tract -- a gastroenterologist.
-Ask your primary doctor for a recommendation.
+First, you need a doctor who specializes in treating the digestive tract: a gastroenterologist.
+Ask your regular doctor to recommend one.